JAMA March 16, 2021

 United States

-Population Men aged 50 years or older and women aged 55 years or older with no history of cardiovascular disease, cancer, or atrial fibrillation at baseline.
+Population Women and men aged 50 years or older without prior cardiovascular disease, cancer, or atrial fibrillation

-Outcome Incident atrial fibrillation, ascertained by participant self-report and validated by medical record review.
+Outcome Incident atrial fibrillation confirmed by medical record review

 Study Limitations

-The study relied on participant self-report and medical record linkage to ascertain atrial fibrillation, which may have led to an underestimation of asymptomatic or undiagnosed cases.
+Reliance on self-report and medical record review may have led to under-detection of asymptomatic or brief, paroxysmal atrial fibrillation [2.1.8].

 Clinical Significance